LaunchWare/launchware-site/apps/gatsby/content/blog/five-lessons-learned-from-the-techstars-boston-information-session/index.md

 comments: true
 title: Five Lessons Learned from the TechStars Boston Information Session
 tags:
   - angel funding
   - entrepreneurship
   - techstars
   - vc
   - venture capital
 status: publish
 type: post
 published: true
 meta:
-  sociableoff: 'false'
+  sociableoff: "false"
-  dsq_thread_id: '49322592'
+  dsq_thread_id: "49322592"
-publishedAt: '2009-12-02'
+publishedAt: "2009-12-02"
 ---

 TechStars held a very enlightening information session at [Andala Cafe](https://www.andalacafe.com/) this morning.
 [Shawn Broderick](https://broderick.wordpress.com/) did an excellent job conveying what TechStars is all about and what a TechStars startup looks like.
 Some other people involved with TechStars provided insight as well.